How a Bill Self adjustment — and 10 minutes of practice — helped KU shut down K-State

 “We all took a challenge,” KU forward Mitch Lightfoot said.
 “We were all locked in.”

 Self estimated that his team gave up 20 points — or more — on ball-screen defense against Texas Tech.
-On Monday, he could only recall K-State getting five points from that same setting.
+On Monday, he could only recall K-State getting five points in that same setting.

 “It was a big improvement,” Self said.